Lifeguard

 Have you only ever worked at a water park, or have you done beach stuff too, and if so how do they differ?

-Asked by Art1 almost 10 years ago
+Asked by Art1 over 10 years ago

 In addition to my water park experience, I have also worked as an open water lifeguard at a summer camp that did have a beach.
 The main difference between the two is the specialized training added on to your basic lifeguard training.
 For instance, while you might be trained to operate different slides or attractions at a water park, as an open water lifeguard, you'll focus more on using different tools like ropes or body boards for rescues.
 As an open water lifeguard, you'll also have to focus more on the scanning and zone work and you may be required to take on more medical responsibility as well because you may not have a dedicated medical staff that you might have at a larger water park.